 The Bookstore will be open on Move-In Day.
 Several stores such as Target, Wal-Mart, Publix, Kroger, Home Depot, Lowes, etc. are just a few minutes away from campus.

 - Is there a bank close to campus?

-Several banks and ATMs are close to campus.
-The closest ATM is at the Publix at Town Brookhaven.
+There is an ATM located conveniently in the Starbucks/Game Room area of the Turner Lynch Campus Center.
+Also, several banks and ATMs are close to campus.
+The closest ATM off-campus is at the Publix at Town Brookhaven.

 - Am I covered if something gets stolen or destroyed in my room?

 Like most colleges and universities across the nation, Oglethorpe is not responsible for the theft, loss or damage to any of the students' personal property.
 Students are encouraged to carry adequate personal property insurance.
 Your parents' insurance may cover your belongings while you are away at school.
 It would be wise to check their policy.
 If you are not covered by your parent's policy, we would encourage you to look into purchasing renter's insurance from your insurance provider.
 To learn more about renter's insurance and read reviews of each, please visit Homeowner's Insurance Reviews.

 - Is smoking permitted in the residence halls?